 We can thank family SCHLUMPF to be the somewhat doubtful cause for one of the finest museums in Europe.
 NB.
 At the opening festival representatives from the family was invited to the museum, which also can be seen on photos.

 8 cyl.
 12.76 liter engine 300 ps at 1700 rpm.

 Max speed 200 km/h.
 All according to the sign for this car.
 The shown car is a copy, built on a remaining chassis, the seventh, and parts from other Bugatti cars.
 From the beginning this was a car Bugatti built for himself.
 Later sold to the textile manufacturer Esders.
 You can see a picture of the original in the Bugatti catalogue from the 100 years anniversary.

 As complete drawings not were available, the body must follow design from photos and other Royale cars.
 The car is placed in the finest place of the museum.
-The first room all visitors will come into, after they have shown their tickets or course.
+The first room all visitors will enter, after they have shown their tickets or course.
 It becomes like an ovation for Bugatti himself.
 Note that the car has no headlights.
 Esders had no intention to drive when it was dark.
 The rear axle width seems to be to small.
 Everything according to the prototype.
 A reflection, the Bugatti factory was bankrupt at the end of 50:th.
-Now the name has got such a reputation that Volkswagen has bought the rights to produce luxury cars named Bugatti in Molsheim, if not the French government had supported Bugatti so the factory had survived this was not possible.
+Now the name has got such a reputation that Volkswagen bought the rights to produce luxury cars named Bugatti in Molsheim, if not the French government had supported Bugatti so the factory had survived this had not been possible.
 France have now got a sport/luxury car producer with a superior name.

 Next Page 3 Former Last

 Bugatti Royale Type 41 ca 1930